Remuneration Policies

 Saipem's Remuneration Policy is consistent with the recommendations in the Code of Corporate Governance and aims to:

-- promote the corporate mission and values.
+• promote the corporate mission and values.

 Remuneration Policy Principles

-- The variable component of remuneration is more significant for executive roles characterised by a greater impact on company results and is linked to the achievement of economic, financial, business development, operational and individual objectives, defined with a view to the sustainability of results in the medium-long term, also providing for long vesting periods, in line with the medium-long term nature of the company business.
+The variable component of remuneration is linked to the achievement of economic-financial, social, environmental, governance, business development, operational and individual objectives, set with a view to achieving sustainable results over the medium-long term, in line with the Company’s Strategic Plan, the Sustainability Plan and with the responsibilities assigned, also providing for long vesting periods, in line with the medium-long term nature of the company business.

-- Saipem has adopted “clawback” and “malus” mechanisms for all short- and long-term variable incentives that allows for the return of all forms of variable remuneration in cases of manifestly incorrect or maliciously altered data and infringements of laws and regulations, the Code of Ethics or other internal regulations.
+Saipem has adopted “clawback” and “malus” mechanisms for all short- and long-term variable incentives that allows for the return of all forms of variable remuneration in cases of manifestly incorrect or maliciously altered data and infringements of laws and regulations, the Code of Ethics or other internal regulations.

 Name and Surname | Office | Company | Number of shares held at end of previous year | Number of shares purchased | Number of shares sold | Number of shares held at end of current year |